pauljoohyunkim/aes128/README.md

 **Note that they are both natively for Linux.**

 Also note that x86 assembly implementation does not compile in an ARM environment.
-(One might need to port that somehow.)
-Also, **This implementation was written without a regard for optimization.** This issue might be resolved later.
+(This would obviously require a complete rewrite in ARM assembly.)
+Also, **This implementation was written without a regard for optimization.**.

 ### Compiling & Porting

-- C implementation is highly recommended.
+- C implementation is highly recommended for studying.

 - Run "./compile.sh" or "bash compile.sh" for either of the implementation to create a folder called "bin" and binaries inside.